diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 #### Object Files
 `Object files are a deceptively simple wrapper around SequenceFiles that allows us to save our RDDs containing just values`.
 Unlike with SequenceFiles, with object files the values are written out `using Java Serialization`.

-If you change your classes — for example, to add and remove fields — old object files may no longer be readable.
+`If you change your classes — for example, to add and remove fields — old object files may no longer be readable`.
 Object files use Java Serialization, which has some support for managing compatibility across class versions but requires programmer effort to do so.

 Using Java Serialization for object files has a number of implications.
 Unlike with normal SequenceFiles, the output will be different than Hadoop outputting the same objects. `Unlike the other formats, object files are mostly intended to be used for Spark jobs communicating with other Spark jobs`. `Java Serialization can also be quite slow`.